ninja-con-gafas/IndiaMart-Data-Scrapper/README.md

 # Slooze Data Engineering Challenge

-This project implements an end-to-end data pipeline for extracting, processing, and storing product listings from [IndiaMART](https://www.indiamart.com/), a major B2B platform.
-The solution is designed for scalability, reliability, and ease of orchestration using modern data engineering tools.
+This project implements an end-to-end data pipeline for extracting, processing, transforming, and storing product listings from [IndiaMART](https://www.indiamart.com/), a major B2B platform.
+Designed with modularity and scalability in mind, the pipeline ensures robust scraping, structured data handling, and seamless orchestration using modern data engineering tools.

+**Note: This application is under active development.
+You may encounter bugs, missing features, or inconsistent behavior as functionality is being built out and refined.
+Expect frequent updates, improvements, and new capabilities.**

 ---

 ## Objective

-Extract, process, and store high-quality, structured product data from all relevant categories and sub-categories on IndiaMART.
-The pipeline is designed to be robust, reproducible, and extensible for future data engineering needs.
+The objective of this project is to extract structured and high-quality product data from IndiaMART, transform and clean it using PySpark, and store it in a PostgreSQL database for further analytics and usage.
+This pipeline automates the complete data journey: from crawling web pages to making the processed data queryable and reliable.

 ---